fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 make up your own.
 Practice running pytest against these files.

 5. Change the assert statements.
-Don’t just use assertsomething==something_else;
+Don’t just use assert something==something_else;

 try things like: